svat44/PET_ECG_Model/README.md

 1. Run every beat through the trained model
 2. Compute the MSE between the original and the reconstruction
 3. Set a threshold at `mean + 3σ` of the normal training errors
-4. Anything above that threshold → flagged as anomalous
+4. Anything above that threshold is flagged as anomalous, although the threshold is still buggy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>